gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 I was wrong.

-I was in the middle of a training, not paying attention, just hoping my brain will absorb what I deemed to be impractical ideas, anticipating a I will be magically able to understand ideas followed by a swift forgetting thereafter.
+I was in the middle of a training, not paying attention, just hoping my brain will absorb what I deemed to be impractical ideas, hoping I will be magically able to understand ideas followed by a swift forgetting thereafter.

 Engaging in practice exercises with this mindset, I approached them as an experiment, ultimately leading to failure.
 My distorted thought process had me selecting options based on a stereotype I had constructed: *What would a group of detached decision-makers, proficient only in Excel and PowerPoint, orchestrating mandates from their ivory tower onto the less fortunate do in this situation?*